KiraYamato94/LasMonjas/README.md

 - Can make tasks to disguise himself but won't count for the tasks progress.
 - He can spawn one treasure randomly on the map one time per meeting.
 - Treasures stays the whole game and only dissapears when the Treasure Hunter touch them.
-- Treasures are only visible for Treasunte Hunter.
+- Treasures are only visible for Treasure Hunter.
 - He can't get treasures or spawn them if he's dead.
 - He can't be in the same game as Joker, Role Thief, Pyromaniac, Devourer, Poisoner and Puppeteer.